 Remember that your family members must contact the Swedish Migration Agency (“Migrationsverket”) regarding their right to stay in Sweden if he or she is a citizen of a country outside the EU/EEA.
 On the Swedish Migration Agency's website, you can find information about applying for a residence card for a family member.

-If we have additional questions for you, we will normally send you a letter.
+If we need you to provide additional information, we will normally send you a letter.
 However, we might also contact you by email or phone.
+To ensure mail gets to you, it is important for your name to be written in the place where it is delivered: on your postbox, for example.

-To ensure post gets to you, it is important that your name is on your door and on the post box.
 If the Swedish Tax Agency cannot reach you, we will not be able to process your notification of a move to Sweden.
-This may mean that you are not listed in the Swedish Population Register and do not receive a personal identity number.
+This may mean that we do not list you in the Swedish Population Register and do not give you a personal identity number.